ethtop90/solidity_base/docs/introduction-to-smart-contracts.rst

     function minter() external view returns (address) { return minter; }

 You could add a function like the above yourself, but you would have a function and state variable with the same name.
 You don't need to do this, the compiler figures it out for you.

 .. index:: mapping

 The next line, ``mapping (address => uint) public balances;`` also creates a public state variable, but it is a more complex datatype.
-The :ref:`mapping<mapping>` type maps addresses to unsigned integers.
+The :ref:`mapping <mapping-types>` type maps addresses to unsigned integers.

 Mappings can be seen as `hash tables <https://en.wikipedia.org/wiki/Hash_table>`_ which are virtually initialised such that every possible key exists from the start and is mapped to a